snyk-tech-services/jira-tickets-for-new-vulns/README.md

     --dryRun=<true|false>                                                // Optional. result can be found in a json file were the tool is run
     --debug=<true|false>                                                 // Optional. enable debug mode
     --ifUpgradeAvailableOnly=<true|false>                                // Optional. create ticket only for upgradable issues
+    --projectCriticality=[critical,high,medium,low]                      // Optional.
+Include only projects whose criticality attribute contains one or more of the specified values
+    --projectEnvironment=[backend,frontend,internal,external,mobile,...] // Optional.
+Include only projects whose environment attribute contains one or more of the specified values
+    --projectLifecycle=[development,sandbox,production]                  // Optional.
+Include only projects whose lifecycle attribute contains one or more of the specified values
     --configFile                                                         // Path the jira.yaml if not root
 ```